Solid Mechanics Reference

 $$ R_{A} = F\ $$

-After raising the temperature, the total elongation of the rod is still zero.
+After raising the temperature, total elongation of the rod is still zero.
 The total elongation is given by:

 Total elongation.